Stream Composer

 HIDDENchip and are skipped on/stream. - The overlay's name (editable inline).

-- A type tag (
+- A type tag.

-SL,WYSIWYG,ROLL). - A delete button.
+- A delete button.

 The footer carries two utility buttons: